libp2p/docs/content/concepts/protocols.md

 ## Protocol Negotiation

-When dialing out to initiate a new stream, libp2p will send the protocol ID of the protocol you want to use.
-The listening peer on the other end will check the incoming protocol ID against the registered protocol handlers.
+When dialing out to initiate a new stream, libp2p sends the protocol ID of the protocol you want to use.
+The listening peer on the other end checks the incoming protocol ID against the registered protocol handlers.

-If the listening peer does not support the requested protocol, it will end the stream, and the dialing peer can try again with a different protocol or possibly a fallback version of the initially requested protocol.
+If the listening peer does not support the requested protocol, it will send "na" on the stream and the dialing peer can try again with a different protocol or possibly a fallback version of the initially requested protocol.